JacekDubikowski/build-your-own-framework/readme.md

 I decided to use the standardized `jakarta.inject.*` library for annotation and to be more precise just the `jakarta.inject.Singleton`.
 The same as used by *Micronaut*.

 The second thing that we can be sure about is that we need some *BeanProvider*.
-The frameworks like to call it using word `Context` like `ApplicationContext`.
+The frameworks like to call it using the word `Context` like `ApplicationContext`.

 The third thing is that we need to have some annotation processor that would allow us to get the instances we expect to do most of the work in compile time.
 The presented code would be perfectly valid for runtime solutions too.